benlammers/benlammers/README.md

-### Hello 👋

-- 🪩 Developer @ Disco
+🪩 Developer at Disco
-- 🎓 Studied Software Design at Queen's University
+🎓 Studied Software Design at Queen's University
-- 💬 Feel free to reach out about my work
+💬 Feel free to reach out about my work